cse110-sp21-group29/cse110-sp21-group29/specs/adrs/SecondADR.md

 * Good, makes implementation of data less intrusive for user
 * Bad, user is must then set each session of recurring event manually
 * Bad, less information that can be analyized by the development team

+### Reasons that Recurring Metadata was Excluded from current build

+* Recurring Metadata was a feature the time wanted to add however, due to the unforseen complexity of integrated the front end and backend the feature was scrapped
+* Time constraints of the project timeline, the feature was seen by the team as user friendly to our target audience.
+However, getting the web app to function properly (debugging) and to seemlessly save data to the database took precedence.